Vinicius-M-Marrafon/Vinicius-M-Marrafon/README.md

 ## Hello, World

-🌱 I'm currently learning Reverse Engineering (RE) using Dynamic Binary File Visualization
+🌱 I'm currently learning Reverse Engineering (RE) using Dynamic Binary File Visualization and Data Science.

 <!--
 **Vinicius-M-Marrafon/Vinicius-M-Marrafon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.